-Know your ROI.
+Uncover your ROI.
 Calculate your return on investment based on your profits, inventory costs, and other direct expenses.

 Break down your costs.
-Keep an eye on both direct and indirect expenses, including order fees, unit costs, advertising, salaries, shipping and inventory costs, legal fees and taxes, and more.
+Keep an eye on both direct and indirect expenses, including order fees, unit costs, PPC advertising, salaries, shipping and inventory costs, legal fees and taxes, and more.
 You can also enter custom expenses and transactions unique to your business.

-Break down your PPC spend.
+Understand your PPC spend.
 Amazon PPC is an important part of getting your product in front of more shoppers on Amazon.
 Sales Analytics helps you track and manage your PPC spend in order to keep your profit margins healthy.
 This lets you see your actual day-to-day profits and expenses.